 - If you need to be somewhere on time, skip the streetcar.
 The streetcar is fun and enjoyable but get you there on time it will not.
 If you need to be on time for reservations, take an Uber or Lyft instead.

 - Rideshare and taxi to and from MSY are not that cheap.
-Taxi rides cost $36.00 from the airport to the Central Business District or French Quarter for up to 2 passengers.
+Taxi rides cost $33.00 from the airport to the Central Business District or French Quarter for up to 2 passengers.
 For 3 or more passengers, the fare will be $15.00 per passenger.
-Uber will cost around $30+.
+Uber and Lyft will cost $33+.
 If you’re traveling with friends/family, it won’t be too bad since you’ll be able to split the cost of the ride.

 - If you plan on wandering around at night, bring a few friends with you.
 As with any other big destination city, New Orleans has its fair share of crime.
 Be sure to stay in well-lit areas and areas with crowds.
 Always be cautious!

 - Don’t wear open-toed shoes on Bourbon Street.
 You’ll definitely want to keep your toes dry of spilled cocktails, mystery water puddles, and even the occasional throw-up pile.

 - If you can’t finish your drink at the bar, take it to-go!
 Unlike other places with strict open container laws, drinking in public is legal in New Orleans.
 However, glass is not allowed so if you’re drinking in the streets, you must consume alcoholic beverages from a plastic to-go cup.

 - Don’t pick up beads off the ground!
 Not only is the floor likely dirty as heck, but picking beads up off the ground is considered bad juju!